-Some of the health benefits of drinking white peony tea regularly are as follows:
+Most research is in early stages and the effects of white peony are far from proven.
+But some of the possible health benefits of drinking white peony tea regularly are as follows:

-White peony contains compounds called prenylflavonoids, which are thought to have estrogen-like effects in the body (11).
+White peony contains compounds called phytoestrogens, which are thought to have estrogen-like effects in the body.
 Estrogen is a key regulator of menstrual cycles, sexual development, bone strength, and other aspects of women’s health throughout their lifespan.
 Estrogen levels decrease with menopause, and medical treatments can be given to boost estrogen levels in women who don’t produce enough of this hormone naturally (7).

 Like many other plants, white peony contains potent antioxidants that have been found to prevent oxidative damage of cells.
-In a study on diabetic mice, researchers observed that paeoniflorin helped reduce the activity of hyperglycemia (high blood sugar).
-It also increased insulin sensitivity and antioxidant enzyme status in these animals (2).
+In a study on diabetic mice, researchers observed that peony seed oil helped reduce blood sugar.
+It also improved blood lipids and increased antioxidant enzyme status in these animals (2).

 If you tend to let yourself off the hook, raise the white flag when things get tougher than you expected, send yourself on an unconscious binge-eating trip – BetterMe app is here to help you leave all of these sabotaging habits in the past!

 White peony contains compounds called saponins, which have been shown to suppress inflammation and autoimmune diseases in some studies.
-For example, one study found that treatment with a special saponin extract reduced symptoms of psoriasis (15).
+For example, one study found that treatment with a special saponin extract from a different plant reduced symptoms of psoriasis (15).
 Saponins are also thought to be responsible for the anti-inflammatory effects of white peony.
-If you’re trying white peony tea as a complementary treatment for an inflammatory condition such as arthritis, there’s evidence that it may help reduce your symptoms (12).
+If you’re trying white peony tea as a complementary treatment for an inflammatory condition such as arthritis, there’s some evidence from animals that it may help reduce your symptoms (12).

-However, white peony tea could suppress the immune system, so you should use it with caution if you have an autoimmune disease.
-In addition to psoriasis and arthritis, there is evidence that this herb may help treat skin lesions caused by lupus, scleroderma, ulcerative colitis, and hemorrhagic cystitis (13).
+However, white peony tea could suppress the immune system, so you should approach it with caution if you have an autoimmune disease.
+In addition to psoriasis and arthritis, there is evidence that this herb may help treat skin hyperpigmentation disorders (13).
+Always talk to your doctor before trying any herbal remedy or treatment.

 White peony extract has been shown to reduce pain.
-In one study, researchers found that paeoniflorin had analgesic (pain-reducing) properties that were comparable or stronger than those of acetaminophen, a common anti-inflammatory drug.
-In another study on mice with induced arthritis, the saponins in white peony significantly reduced joint swelling and decreased overall pain (9).
+In one study, researchers found that paeoniflorin had analgesic (pain-reducing) properties that were comparable or stronger than those of acetaminophen, a pain reliever drug.
+In another study on mice with induced arthritis, the saponins in white peony significantly reduced inflammatory markers (9).

 Paeoniflorin, the saponin contained in white peony, has been found to increase blood flow.
-Researchers hypothesized that this is because of its vasodilatory effects on the body (4).
-Vasodilation is a process where arterial walls relax and expand, allowing blood to more easily pass through them.
-Other studies have shown that the active compounds in white peony, including paeoniflorin, can increase blood flow by inhibiting blood coagulation (clotting) (14).
+Researchers have hypothesized that this is because of its inhibitory effects on platelet aggregation (4).
+Some studies have shown that the active compounds in white peony, including paeoniflorin, can increase blood flow by inhibiting platelet aggregation and blood coagulation (clotting) (14).

 White peony is rich in compounds that have anti-inflammatory effects.
 Researchers have identified two specific components, paeoniflorin and albiflorin, which decrease inflammation by blocking the production of inflammatory proteins.
 These saponins also block enzymes called COX-2 and 5-lipoxygenase (5-LO), both of which are involved in arachidonic acid metabolism (the creation of inflammation) (12).

-White peony contains compounds that can protect the stomach lining from ulcers and other forms of injury.
-It also contains an enzyme, ptyalin, which may help digest carbohydrates.
-This anti-ulcer effect may help alleviate certain digestive conditions such as heartburn or GERD (gastroesophageal reflux disease) (1).
+White peony contains compounds that may protect the stomach lining from ulcers and other forms of injury.
+This anti-ulcer effect may help alleviate certain digestive conditions such as heartburn or GERD (gastroesophageal reflux disease).

 White Peony Tea Side Effects